+At first glance, it might seem as if Pike Place Market is just another tourist trap.
+After all, it’s located in downtown Seattle, Washington’s largest city, it sits right by the bustling waterfront, and it’s one of the most photographed places in the Pacific Northwest.
 But the truth is, our iconic Pike Place is so much more.
 Not only is it loaded with local history (and possibly a couple of ghosts), but it’s utilized by locals far more than tourists.
-And if you go often enough, you’ll find some amazing hidden gems.
+And if you go often enough, you’ll find that there are some amazing

-This is usually the first place tourists head when they make a stop while on a cruise or when they fly in from another state.
+, this is usually the first place tourists head when they make a stop while on a cruise or when they fly in from another state.
 But you're just as likely to see someone who lives in the neighborhood picking up ingredients for dinner as you are a tourist taking a selfie.

 Pike Place was founded in 1907, making it one of the oldest and largest continuously operating public markets in the United States.